juju/docs/src/en/charms-storage.md

 ```

 If you remove a unit that has storage, the storage is removed with the unit.
+Future versions of Juju will cause the storage to be detached but remain in
+the model.

 ### Upgrading with storage constraints